 Priority services

-The citizen's income is defined by law as a so-called "subordinate" social benefit.
+The citizen's allowance is defined by the legislator as a so-called "subordinate" social benefit.

-This means that citizen's income is paid only when no other so-called priority benefit claims exist.
+This means that citizen's allowance is only paid if there are no other so-called priority benefit claims.

-Priority benefits are payments from other agencies or institutions that are suitable to avoid, eliminate, shorten or reduce your need for assistance at the Jobcenter.
+Priority benefits are payments from other agencies or institutions that are suitable for avoiding, eliminating, shortening or reducing your need for assistance from the Jobcenter.

 Here are some examples of priority benefits:

-• benefits of training and employment promotion: unemployment benefit, vocational training allowance (BAB), benefits under the Federal Training Assistance Act (BAföG),
+• training and employment promotion benefits: unemployment benefit, vocational training allowance (BAB), benefits under the Federal Training Assistance Act (BAföG),

-• benefits of health insurance: Sickness benefit, benefits of medical rehabilitation,
+• health insurance benefits: Sickness benefit, medical rehabilitation benefits,

-• Benefits of the statutory accident insurance: Injury benefit, pension due to reduction in earning capacity,
+• Benefits from statutory accident insurance: injury benefit, pension due to reduced earning capacity,

-• Benefits of the statutory pension insurance: transitional allowance, old-age pension, pensions due to partial or full reduction in earning capacity, survivor's pension.
+• Benefits from statutory pension insurance: transitional allowance, old-age pension, pensions due to partial or full reduction in earning capacity, survivors' pension.

-You can get a comprehensive overview of the priority benefits and further information on the website of the Federal Employment Agency.
+You can find a comprehensive overview of priority benefits and further information on the website of the Federal Employment Agency.

 Was this article helpful to you?